Expandi vs HeyReach

 Both platforms are limited by the data you feed them

 Both tools import leads from LinkedIn searches, Sales Navigator, CSV uploads, and third-party tools.
 They scrape profiles and extract available information.
-But LinkedIn profile data is self-reported, often incomplete, and tells you nothing about whether someone is in-market for what you're selling.
+But LinkedIn profile data is self-reported, often incomplete, and tells you nothing about whether someone is in-market for what you are selling.

 The result is campaigns that reach many people but convert few.
-The numbers are solid for cold outreach, but most messages still don't generate conversations.
+The numbers are solid for cold outreach, but most messages still do not generate conversations.

 ZoomInfo addresses this problem.
 Instead of scraping LinkedIn profiles, ZoomInfo maintains a verified B2B database of 500M contacts and 100M companies, built through automated ML scanning of 28 million site domains daily, third-party data covering 95 million businesses, a community of 200,000+ users who share data back, and 300+ human researchers.
 First-party data reaches up to 95% accuracy.